Affiliate Disclosure

 The Clinical Evidence Behind Duke’s Approach

 Treatment at Duke begins with a physician evaluation and medical clearance.
 HBOT is not available without a proper referral and assessment.
 The clinical team reviews your complete medical history, current medications, and any conditions that might affect eligibility or require protocol modification.
+Most patients arrive through a physician referral, though you can also contact the center directly.

 Research Contributions